zieka/router/examples/docker-compose/README.md

 ## Prerequisites:

-- docker: Follow the [get started](https://www.docker.com/get-started) guide to install docker and docker-compose
+- Docker: Follow the [get started](https://www.docker.com/get-started) guide to install docker and docker-compose
 - Rust: Head over to [the rustup website](https://rustup.rs/) to install rust

 ## Environment setup

-/ ! \ Make sure your submodules are up to date if you want to experiment around the local examples / ! \
+⚠️ Make sure your submodules are up to date if you want to experiment around the local examples!

 ```sh
 $ git submodule update --init --recursive